-Q1: When should a design application be file?
+Q1: When should a design application be filed?

 It is advisable to file a design patent application as soon as the design is completed and at least before its public disclosure.
-Though the patent law stipulates a "6 months grace period" novelty exemption for designs or inventions in certain conditions, CNIPA holds a very strict criterion on granting it in practice.
+Though the patent law stipulates a "6 months grace period" novelty exemption for designs or inventions in certain conditions, CNIPA can be very strict in granting it in practice.